JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_tasks.md

 > This task is not registered with the `testIde` name, but its configuration extends the default `test` task.

-Runs plugin tests against the currently selected IntelliJ Platform with the built plugin loaded.
+Executes plugin tests against the currently selected IntelliJ Platform with the built plugin loaded.
-It directly extends the [`Test`][gradle-test-task] Gradle task, which allows for an extensive configuration (system properties, memory management, etc.).
+It extends the [`Test`][gradle-test-task] Gradle task, enabling extensive configuration options such as system properties and memory management.

-This task class also inherits from [`CustomIntelliJPlatformVersionAware`](tools_intellij_platform_gradle_plugin_task_awares.md#CustomIntelliJPlatformVersionAware), which makes it possible to create `testIde`-like tasks using custom IntelliJ Platform versions:
+This task class also inherits from [`CustomIntelliJPlatformVersionAware`](tools_intellij_platform_gradle_plugin_task_awares.md#CustomIntelliJPlatformVersionAware), which makes it possible to create `testIde`-like tasks with custom IntelliJ Platform versions:

 ```kotlin
 import org.jetbrains.intellij.platform.gradle.IntelliJPlatformType